marklogic/marklogic-ai-examples/rag-langchain-python/README.md

 smaller documents in your database so that you do not exceed the limit that langchain imposes on how much data a retriever can return.

-# Setup

-To try out this project, use [docker-compose](https://docs.docker.com/compose/) to instantiate a new MarkLogic instance with port 8003 available (you can use your own MarkLogic instance too, just be sure that port 8003 is available):

-    docker-compose up -d --build

-## Deploy With Gradle

-Ensure that the `docker-compose` command above has completed by accessing the MarkLogic admin application - this will be available at <http://localhost:8001> once MarkLogic has initialized itself.

-Then deploy a small REST API application to MarkLogic, which includes a basic non-admin MarkLogic user named `langchain-user`:

-    ./gradlew -i mlDeploy

 ## Install Python Libraries

 Next, create a new Python virtual environment - [pyenv](https://github.com/pyenv/pyenv) is recommended for this -